percona/pmm/docs/using/platform/dbaas.md

 !!! alert alert-info "Note"
     You must create at least one Kubernetes cluster to create a DB cluster.

+!!! alert alert-success "Tip"
+    Resource consumption in Kubernetes can cause problems.
+Use this formula to ensure your nodes have enough resources to start the requested configuration:

+    > ( 2 * # of nodes in DB cluster * CPU per node ) + (.5 * # of nodes in db cluster) = total # of CPUs that must be free for cluster to start

+	The first part of the equation is resources for the cluster.
+It is doubled because each DB cluster member must also have a proxy started with it.

+    The second part is to start the container(s) that automatically monitor each member of the DB cluster.

+	(You can also specify CPU in decimal tenths, e.g. `.1` CPUs or `1.5` CPUs.)

 1. Select the *DB Cluster* tab.

     ![](../../_images/PMM_DBaaS_DB_Cluster_Panel.jpg)